gkowzan/rotsim2d/README.md

   schemes.
 - `methyl_chloride/peak_picker_three_color.py` and
   `methyl_chloride/peak_picker_three_color.py` allow one to inspect 2D peak scatter plots.
-Clicking on a peak prints out double-sided Feynmann diagrams that contribute to the selected peak.
+Clicking on a peak prints out double-sided Feynman diagrams that contribute to the selected peak.
 See comments in the code to modify what gets plotted.
 - `methyl_chloride/polarization_dependence.py` allows one to inspect
-  polarization dependece in the case wher two beam polarizations are the same and in the case when all polarizations are different.
+  polarization dependence in the case where two beam polarizations are the same and in the case when all polarizations are different.
 See comments in the code to modify the suppressed pathways and excitation scheme.